veneresabrina/ChimerDriver/README.md

 ```
 conda activate
 ```
-Now copy and paste these instructions to create and activate a DEEPrior virtual environment called *DEEPenv* with conda:
+Now copy and paste these instructions to create and activate a ChimerDriver virtual environment called *ChimerDriver* with conda:

 ```
 conda create --name ChimerDriver python=3.6.12  #create a new virtual environment with a selected version of python